Certified copy: Australia

-In Australia, certified copies are solely the creation of administrative practice.
-There is no specific legislation at federal, state, or territorial level.
+In Australia, certified copies are largely the creation of administrative practice.
+Some Commonwealth and State legislation do require the use of certified copies or state classes of people who can lawfully certify a copy of a document in some situations.

 Certified copies have long been used to give a veneer of authenticity to a photocopy of a primary document.
 In practice, they are very easy to obtain at almost no cost other than the photocopy, and are used in a wide range of situations, especially with identity documents.

 In practice, and purely for convenience, a copy may usually be certified by a person who is able to witness a statutory declaration under federal legislation about Statutory Declarations.
-Categories of people are listed in Schedule 2 of the Statutory Declarations Regulations 1993 (Cth).
+A person who has been admitted as an Australian lawyer by the Supreme Court of a State or Territory can witness a statutory declaration, whether or not they hold a practising certificate.
+Other categories of people listed in Schedule 1 of the Regulations may also witness a statutory declaration.

-Schedule 2 states that chiropractors, dentists, legal practitioners, medical practitioners, nurses, optometrists, patent attorneys, pharmacists, physiotherapists, psychologists, trade mark attorneys and Veterinary surgeons may certify copies.
+Part 1 of schedule 1 states that chiropractors, dentists, legal practitioners, medical practitioners, nurses, optometrists, patent attorneys, pharmacists, physiotherapists, psychologists, trade mark attorneys and Veterinary surgeons may certify copies.
 Part 2 of the schedule lists various other professions and positions, the members or occupants of which may also certify copies (for example, judges, police officers and members of parliament).

 A typical certificate endorsed on the photocopy, often typed or stamped except for the signature: